-6 The small seasonal settlement of Georges Cove, connected to Williams Harbour by road, has a small wharf on its north shore extending 82 feet (25 m) to a depth of 9 feet (2.7 m) alongside a 20 foot (6 m) wide outer end.
+6 The small seasonal settlement of Georges Cove, connected to Williams Harbour by road, has a small wharf on its north shore 82 feet (25 m) long which is reported in ruins.
 A white building, 59 feet (18 m) long and 39 feet (12 m) wide, is situated at the inner end of the wharf.
 Caution is advised in the approach to the wharf at Georges Cove as shallow water extends into the centre of the cove from the south shore.